drmuttik/woodlands-honey/index.md

 ---

-## **Our Bees**
-<h2 style="text-align: center;"><strong></strong>Our Bees<strong></strong></h2>
 <div style="display:flex; align-items:center;">
   <p style="margin-right:15px;">
+    <h2 style="text-align: center;"><strong>Our Bees<strong></strong></h2>
     Our small apiary is on the outskirts of Berkhamsted.
 Our hives are colonies of friendly and resourceful Buckfast bees which forage on the lush, diverse flowers of Chiltern Hills, resulting in super tasty honey that captures the essence of the British countryside.
 You'll taste the difference in every drop.<br>
   </p>
   <img src="manybees.jpeg" alt="Many bees" style="float:right; margin-left:15px; margin-bottom: 15px; width: 45%;">
 </div>